wix-incubator/react-native-crash-course/docs/App.NativeModule.md

 There isn't a Toast object in iOS, but there is the `UIAlertController`, which can have similar functionality (using the `actionSheet` style and dismissing it after a certain time).

 In order to show the UIAlertController we need to get the top most UIViewController of the app.
 We can get it by creating a new UIWindow with an invisible UIViewController.

-> :point_right: In the paragraph above, is `UIViewController` a function, an object, a layer, something else?
-Asking because saying "top most UIViewController of the app" makes little sence and has no context for me.
-I lack native iOS dev knowledge to be able to properly edit the paragraph above in it's current state...

 Open `RNNativeToastLibrary.xcodeporj` in Xcode.